 During the periods presented, we did not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities, which would have been established for the purpose of facilitating off-balance sheet arrangements or other contractually narrow or limited purposes.
-We have an investment in a variable interest entity of which we are not the primary beneficiary.
+We have an investment in a variable interest entity of which we are not the primary beneficiary and as to which we do not have any material obligations.